• 0

 Feel like you're in Tron whilst saving your knuckles from scrapes

-The thing I’ve always disliked about Heavy Duty Gardening gloves is that they always feel ultra baggy and awkward to wear.
-The Treadstone Ultimate gloves are completely different which is why I really like them.
-They are a stretch fit so reduce the issues with other baggy gloves.
-Not only do they fit better but they are tear-resistant meaning that sharp stone, metal or other garden scraps won’t tear through them like I’ve done many a time with other gloves.
+I've always disliked Heavy Duty Gardening gloves because they always feel ultra baggy and awkward to wear.
+The Treadstone Ultimate gloves are completely different, which is why I really like them.
+They are a stretch fit, so reduce the issues with other baggy gloves.
+Not only do they fit better, but they are tear-resistant, meaning that sharp stone, metal or other garden scraps won't tear through them like I've done many times with other gloves.

-The thing I really like about these gloves is the ‘Terminator-style’ rubber pads on the knuckles and fingers.
-Many a time I’ve struck or scraped my knuckles with heavy duty gardening.
-Looking like I’ve been in a cage fight afterwards.
+The thing I really like about these gloves is the 'Terminator-style' rubber pads on the knuckles and fingers.
+Many a time, I've struck or scraped my knuckles with heavy-duty gardening.
+It looks like I've been in a cage fight since then.
 Not with these gloves.
-They also come with a clip so when you’ve finished using them you can clip them onto a belt or back together.
-Which helps with the problem of ‘where did I put my gloves?’.
+They also come with a clip, so when you've finished using them, you can clip them onto a belt or back together.
+Which helps with the problem of 'where did I put my gloves?'.
 This is a really nice feature.

 They clip together to help keep track of them